janschill/cern-solid-code-investigation/report/report.md

 **Invenio** has three different parts the **Framework** for large scale digital repositories.
 Its main goals are scalability, security and long-term preservation of data.
 The other two parts RDM and ILS are not yet released but actively developed with planned releases in the year of 2021.
 **ILS** is an integrated library system allowing cataloguing with structure bibliographic records, a circulation workflow and much more in a modern user interface.
 **RDM** stands for research data management and aims at opening a platform for researchers to share and preserve their research results.
 **Zenodo** is a small layer on top of the Invenio Framework.
 The goal with Invenio RDM is to build a common RDM-platform from everyone can profit.
-Invenio RDM will be basedon Zenodo and once done, Zenodo will be migrated over [[Source]](https://inveniosoftware.org/blog/2019-04-29-rdm/).
+Invenio RDM will be based on Zenodo and once done, Zenodo will be migrated over [[Source]](https://inveniosoftware.org/blog/2019-04-29-rdm/).

 **Indico** is one of CERN’s most sophisticated software projects.
 It is an event management tool, giving users a tool to organize complex meetings or conferences with an easy-to-use interface.
 It was started in 2002 as a “European project” and has been in production at CERN ever since.
 It is used daily to facilitate more than 600,000 events at the organization itself and has helped others like the UN “to put in place an efficient registration and accreditation workflow that greatly reduced waiting times for everyone” at conferences with more than 180,000 participants in total [[Source]](https://getindico.org).

 Indico is actively worked on by a team of six developers from CERN.
 Its open-source approach allows external participation.
 It is written in Python and is currently on version 2.7 and plans to move onto Python 3.x soon coupled with the release of Indico 3.0 scheduled to be released at the end of this year.
 Indico version 2.3 was released earlier this year—during the summer of 2020—updating the software with multiple features with the help of the community, the team managing Indico at the United Nations Office at Geneva and funding from IEEE.

 Indico is the proof of concept (POC) candidate for the after this research project followed Master's thesis.
 It is a suitable contender for applying the Solid principles as it is one of CERN's most reliable applications with a long history of operation.
 It does carry any incentives in for example its conference registration module.
 This part is responsible for administering the storage (and other necessary parts) of the given data from the attendee of a conference.
 The host of a conference decides what information is necessary to register.
-The information can go as far as being digital copies of physical identifcations.
+The information can go as far as being digital copies of physical identifications.
 This would be an ideal use-case to apply the Solid principle of decentralized storage on a data pod owned by the attendee.

 CERN, being the birthplace of the Web, remains a High Energy Physics laboratory, hence, its main mission is to run an accelerator, its detectors and the relevant experiments.
 Computing is of paramount importance for filtering, storing, distributing, accessing, analysing the experimental data.
 Nevertheless, due to its large and distributed user base, CERN has to offer sophisticated solutions on all software application fronts.
 Proprietary packages having been disappointing, in terms of price and transparency, CERN, following the rising world-wide awareness of personal data ownership and sovereignty, is interested in being part of Solid.